balaji684/codtech-task1/README.md

 **Activities:**

-1.**Display Menu:** Show options for arithmetic operations and exit.
+1. **Display Menu:** Show options for arithmetic operations and exit.
 2. **User Input:** Take user selection and numbers for calculations.
 3. **Perform Calculation:** Execute the chosen operation and display the result.
 4. **Repeat or Exit:** Allow users to perform multiple calculations or exit the program.